M00nDrag0n/F-T-Assessment/README.md

 ## Description

-_By selecting options and hitting the submit button, you can find out [Info]!_
+_By filling in each form and hitting the "Click To View List" button, you can see a list of the options that you wrote!_

 ## List of specs